jc-prg/birdhouse-cam/README.md

 * Get, archive, and visualize **weather data**:
   * from sensors connected to the Raspberry Pi (DHT11/DHT22)
   * via internet for a defined location (python_weather OR [Open Meteo](https://open-meteo.com/))
+  * GPS lookup for cities or addresses via GeoPy
 * Connect to **audio stream** from microphone
   * under construction, currently browser only (no iPhone)
 * **Admin functionality** via app